Coming Home to the Healer Within: The Importance of Self-Trust

 - Dec 27, 2025

-- 5 min read
+- 4 min read

-However, in today's digital age, we're bombarded with endless advertisements and offerings for healing modalities.
 Everywhere you look, practitioners promise extraordinary results: "Clear your ancestral karma in one session."
-"Download the divine feminine codes directly from Source."
+"Download the divine codes directly from Source."
 "Activate your light body DNA."
 "Channel the Pleiadean healing frequencies."
 "Heal Your Trauma Overnight."
 Might these grandiose claims reflect a profound cultural wound, our disconnection from our innate wisdom.

-As Carl Jung observed,
+As Carl Jung expressed,

 "Until you make the unconscious conscious, it will direct your life and you will call it fate."